okanbeydanol/cordova-plugin-volume-control/README.md

 This plugin provides a simple way to interact with the volume of your `UIWebView`.

-* This plugin uses private `AVSystemController.h` APIs and can't be used for AppStore apps.

 * This plugin is built for `cordova@^3.6`.

 * This plugin currently supports Android and iOS.